codecop/refactoring-to-streams/cheatsheet.md

 Create a collector:

  * static factory method defined in Collectors.

+Group a stream into a map:

+ * static factory method defined in Collectors.